 Absence & Attendance

 When a child is absent from school, the school must be informed of the reason on the first day of absence by 9.30am.
-This can be done either by telephone, a note, or in person.
+This can be done either by telephone, a note, a text, email or in person.

 Leave of Absence in Term Time

 Absence during term time as a result of holiday/leave of absence interrupts continuity of teaching and learning and disrupts the educational progress of individual children.
 Bradford Children’s Services aims to minimise the amount of time lost to term time holiday/leave of absence through a policy which actively discourages parents from arranging family holidays, trip abroad etc during term-time and supports schools to authorise absence for such leave ONLY in exceptional circumstances.

 The Governors at Ley Top Primary School have made the decision, following official guidance, not to authorise holiday absence during term time.
 If a holiday is taken, the school’s Attendance Policy makes it clear that a Penalty Notice may be issued.

 A penalty notice may be made if 6 or more sessions of unauthorised absence has occurred in a 6 week period in relation to poor attendance, or if 6 session or more of unauthorised leave has been taken.